fluffyrabbot/word-match-phoenix/game_bot/lib/docs/gamemoderules.md

 - The common game logic applies.
 - After each match, and a new round immediately begins for the team that matched (rounds are not shared between teams).
 - Teams play asynchronously, rewarding speed.
+- Teams can use the "give up" command to skip difficult word pairs.
+This counts as a failed attempt and resets the team's word pair.

 ### Scoring System
 - One point per successful match